josephDorsey/testOmnifood/Omnifood/README.md

 this will clear the float after an element, now lets add this class to our ul in .meals-showcase -WHY? the child elements of this class, which would be <li></li> have the float property and so we say that the parent has this clearfix class and then that float will be cleared right after the ul element

-We want to show that this is a different section so lets give .section-steps a grayish background color.
+It is _IMPORTANT_ in web design that we want to show that this is a different section so lets give .section-steps a grayish background color.
+-very subtle effect here
+-background-color: #f4f4f4;